 But here’s the deal: This wasn’t the first time Campo blocked me.
 On March 23, 2017, he blocked me on Twitter so I couldn’t see or respond to his tweets.
 He did this because I responded to his tweet that contained a 17-second video of him asking university alumni to make a donation to AU on its annual day of giving.

-That’s that tweet that made Campo block me.
+That’s the tweet that made Campo block me.
 He didn’t even want to try and engage with an alum who he disagreed with.

 All of this makes me think back to Campo’s first All-Institution meeting at AU.
 This occurred just after the Fall 2015 semester started.
 While I don’t remember the exact date, I do know that it happened after 14 tenured faculty members had been told their jobs were being terminated.